Quantum-SMC/Secure-Quantum-Federated-Learning-for-Solubility-Prediction-of-Drug-Like-Molecules/README.md

 - [Min-Sum Attack](https://par.nsf.gov/servlets/purl/10286354)

 The implementation of the attacks are all located in _attacks.py_ as individual functions.
 To add a new attack the implementation can simply be added as a new function in this file.
-For attacks that are called during the aggregation the signature of the function must be the same format as the other attacks.
-This is because the attack function call in the training process is overloaded and which attack is called is only determined during runtime.
-The attack name must also be added to the get_byz function in _main.py_.
-Attacks that only manipulate training data just need to be called before the training starts and don't need a specific signature.

 ## Models
-We implemented multiclass linear regression classifier.
+We implemented a [GCN](https://github.com/petermchale/gnn) for regretion task.

 The model is in a separate file in the _models_ folder of this project.